How Much Does School Cost?

 Since our girls come from families that couldn’t afford to purchase their primary school uniforms, notebooks or even pens (which their primary schools ended up giving them), they need to be provided all of the basic items needed to attend school.
 Our overall expenses in 2013 are divided here to reflect the cost per student.
 Some expenses such as application and registration fees are one time fees that will not need to be paid again.

-Here is a dollar-for-dollar breakdown of our spending in 2013 which paid for school fees and supplies for Rabia, Rahma, Scolastica and Nureen for the 1st Term (January-June 2014):
+Here is a dollar-for-dollar breakdown of our spending in our first year of operation in 2013 which paid for school fees and supplies as well as basic medical care for Rabia, Rahma, Scolastica and Nureen for the 1st Term (January-June 2014).
+Expenses have remained generally the same for each year thereafter aside from significant medical issues for the girls that we also cover:

 School application fees – $30